Make smarter decisions with Large Language Models

 Copy code

-This prompt is also mainly AI generated.
-All I did about it was add some specific technologies I often work with, and add the line that states it should never provide explanations outside of the JSON, which it started doing when I was testing the generated system prompt.
-Raw output of the LLM for a single news item looks like this:
+This prompt is also largely AI-generated.
+All I did was add some specific technologies that I often work with, and add the rule that the model should never give explanations outside the JSON, which it started doing while testing the prompt.
+For example, the raw output of the LLM for a single news item looks like this:

 {